wp-plugins/wp-editor/readme.txt

 * Initial release of WP Editor

 == Upgrade Notice ==

+= 1.1.0.1 =
+Fixed media buttons not working in Page/Post editor

 = 1.1 =
 Added features including support for syntax highlighting in the page/post editor